jdulemba/ML_Projects/CreditCardFraud/README.md

     - High performance with nearly perfect scores for Default, GASearchCV, and RandomizedSearchCV hyperparameter configurations, whereas GridSearchCV has a slightly lower **F1** score compared to others.

 2. Over+Under-Sampling
-    - Slight improvement in cross-validation scores compared to "No Sampling".
+    - Slight improvement in cross-validation scores compared to No Sampling.
     - Default, GridSearchCV, and RandomizedSearchCV all achieve perfect **Precision**, **Recall**, and **F1** scores.
     - GASearchCV achieved the highest cross-validation score, but is the only algorithm to not receive perfect **Precision** and **F1** scores.

 3. Over-Sampling
-    - Slight improvement in cross-validation scores compared to "Over+Under-Sampling".
+    - Slight improvement in cross-validation scores compared to Over+Under-Sampling.
     - Default, GridSearchCV, and RandomizedSearchCV all achieve perfect **Precision**, **Recall**, and **F1** scores.
     - GASearchCV once again is the only algorithm to not receive perfect **Precision** and **F1** scores, but extremely close.